Effects of Drug Abuse on the Family Unit: Fighting Together

-Not only does it rob the addict of their physical, emotional and psychological well-being, the effects of drug abuse on the family unit can be equally destructive and devastating.
+Not only does it rob the addict of their physical, emotional and psychological well-being, but the effects of drug abuse on the family unit can also be equally destructive and devastating.

 Effects of Drug Abuse – It’s More than Just an Addict’s Problem